7 Key Diet Nutrients for Safe Sun Exposure All Summer Long

 A nasty sunburn is the best way to ruin a beach vacation.
 But you know what’s even worse?
 Benzene exposure.
 Yep, sunscreen is hiding a lot of dirty secrets — and one of them is benzene, a known carcinogen recently detected in popular sunscreen brands.

 Benzene isn’t the only problem with sunscreen.
-We’re experiencing a global vitamin D deficiency — and many researchers agree, constant sunscreen use has a lot to do with it.
+We’re experiencing a global vitamin D deficiency — and many researchers agree that constant sunscreen use has a lot to do with it.

-While makeup brands continue to pump every skin product full of sunscreen, and anti-aging commercials convince us that sunshine is the primary reason for wrinkles, we’re looking into the real underlying question: How do we cultivate a healthy relationship between the sun and our bodies?
+It doesn’t help that makeup brands continue to pump every skin product full of sunscreen, and anti-aging commercials convince us that sunshine is the primary reason for wrinkles.
+We're looking into the real underlying question: How do we cultivate a healthy relationship between the sun and our bodies?

-Let’s explore sunscreen alternatives and nutrients that can protect you from getting too much sun while still enjoying the many benefits of sunlight for our health.
+While sunscreen is a popular choice, nature offers a plethora of foods and supplements that can provide additional protection from within without carcinogens.
+Let’s explore natural sunscreen alternatives and vitamins that can protect you from getting too much sun while still enjoying the many benefits of sunlight for our health.

 Table of Contents: